IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instances_info.rst

   placement_group (False, str, None)
     ID of the placement group to filter the instances attached to it

-  vpc_name (False, str, None)
-    Name of the vpc to filter the instances attached to it

-  vpc (False, str, None)
-    VPC ID to filter the instances attached to it

-  vpc_crn (False, str, None)
-    VPC CRN to filter the instances attached to it

-  instance_group (False, str, None)
-    Instance group ID to filter the instances attached to it

-  instance_group_name (False, str, None)
-    Instance group name to filter the instances attached to it

-  dedicated_host_name (False, str, None)
-    Name of the dedicated host to filter the instances attached to it

   generation (False, int, 2)